paulhkang94/MVVM-Kotlin-Android-Architecture/README.md

  - RX-Kotlin : *When you would to handle stream of UI actions like : user scrolling , clicks , update UI upon some events .....ect .*

 **What is the Coroutines benefits?**
 -----------------------------
  - Writing an asynchronous code is sequential manner.
- - Costing of create coroutines are much cheaper to crate threads.
+ - Costing of create coroutines are much cheaper to create threads.
  - Don't be over engineered to use observable pattern, when no need to use it.
  - parent coroutine can automatically manage the life cycle of its child coroutines for you.

 **Handle Retrofit with Coroutines**
 -----------------------------
 ![8399](https://user-images.githubusercontent.com/1812129/68318999-e93b0680-00bd-11ea-9d76-058222c7a654.png)

  - Add Coroutines to your gradle file